 - Combine functional control and protection

-Incorrectly called arch supports, orthotics allow people to stand, walk, and run more efficiently and comfortably.
+Sometimes they are incorrectly called arch supports.
+However, orthotics allow people to stand, walk, and run more efficiently and comfortably.

 While over-the-counter orthotics are available and may help people with mild symptoms, they cannot do what a prescription foot orthoses can since they are not custom made to fit an individual’s unique foot structure and symptoms.